 The FY23 Modern Slavery Statement, along with previously released statements, are available below.

 Northern Star understands that stakeholder trust and investor confidence is built and maintained on foundations of transparent disclosure.
 We prioritise being clear and unambiguous about our corporate structure, operations and performance, and governance practices in our disclosure practices for the benefit of, and maintaining a genuine dialogue with, our shareholders and stakeholders.

-our external communications.
+Our public disclosures are guided by Northern Star’s Continuous Disclosure Policy and Shareholder Communication Policy.
+Northern Star regularly reviews and enhances its periodic disclosures to ensure openness, fairness and accountability in all our external communications.
 As part of our commitment to transparency, we regularly pursue meetings with proxy advisors and prior to the Annual General Meeting each year we invite shareholders to ask questions of our Board and Auditor either in advance or at the meeting (whether in person or virtually using hybrid meeting technology).

-As part of our commitment to transparency, under the Australian Voluntary Tax Transparency Code, Northern Star continues to voluntarily publish the Company’s annual Tax Corporate Governance Statements on our Corporate Governance page.
+Also as part of our commitment to transparency, under the Australian Voluntary Tax Transparency Code, Northern Star continues to voluntarily publish the Company’s annual Tax Corporate Governance Statements on our Corporate Governance page.